gregmolnar/yii-attachment-behavior/README.md

 Yii Attachment Behavior
 =======================

-File uploads is a very common task and the goal of this extension is to make it easy and DRY.
+File uploads are a very common task and the goal of this extension is to make it easy and DRY.
+This extension uploads the file to the server, renames the file and saves the path to the database.

 Installation
 ------------